 Don’t use unconventional capitalization

-Using all capital letters is hard to read and is considered shouting in email.
+Using all capital letters is difficult to read and is considered shouting in email.

-Using lower-case letters for proper nouns (such as “i” for “I”) or to begin sentences comes across as lazy and cutesy.
-Neither of these are qualities that you would want to be labeled.
+Using lower-case letters for proper nouns (such as “i” for “I”) and to begin sentences may be interpreted as lazy or cutesy writing.
+Neither of these are qualities that you would want your writing to be labeled in a professional environment.

 Don’t use unconventional spelling